Deepikanag/bts-knowledge-graph/docs/report_sections.md

                 bts:name ← campaign_label

         If a row has an empty campaign field, it will still generate a placeholder IRI but will not affect query results unless explicitly selected.

+8. Ontology Instance Data

+    In addition to the data uplifted from bts_donations.csv via RML, a set of core instances was manually created to populate key entities in the BTS Knowledge Graph.
+This instance data focuses on the BTS group, its members, significant music releases, major speech events, awards, record achievements, and a representative fan project.
+The instances are stored in the file: ontology/bts-instances.ttl
+    and were imported into GraphDB alongside the ontology schema and the RML-generated triples.

+    8.1.
+Group and Member Instances

+        The central group entity is represented as:
+            - bts:BTS – an individual of class bts:Group, with a bts:name of “BTS”.
+        Each member is represented as an instance of bts:Member:
+            - bts:RM, bts:Jin, bts:Suga, bts:JHope, bts:Jimin, bts:V, bts:Jungkook
+        For each member:
+            - bts:name provides a human-readable label.
+            - bts:memberOf links the member to bts:BTS.
+        The inverse direction is modelled using:
+            - bts:hasMember assertions from bts:BTS to each member.
+        These instances exercise the bts:hasMember / bts:memberOf inverse properties and satisfy the cardinality restriction that a bts:Group must have at least seven members.

+    8.2 Music Releases: Albums and Songs

+        To ground the bts:MusicRelease, bts:Album, and bts:Song classes, the following releases were modelled:
+            - bts:LoveYourself_Her – an instance of bts:Album, with:
+                -> bts:name = “Love Yourself: Her”
+                -> bts:releaseDate = 2017-09-18
+                -> bts:hasPart links the album to individual song instances, such as bts:DNA and bts:MicDrop.
+                -> bts:featuresMember links the album to all seven members, representing group participation.
+            - bts:DNA – an instance of bts:Song, with:
+                -> bts:name = “DNA”
+                -> bts:releaseDate = 2017-09-18
+                -> bts:featuresMember linking, for example, RM and Jungkook as featured performers.
+            - bts:MicDrop – an instance of bts:Song, with:
+                -> bts:name = “MIC Drop”
+                -> bts:releaseDate = 2017-09-18
+                -> bts:featuresMember linking to SUGA, j-hope, and RM.
+        These instances demonstrate:
+            - The use of the bts:hasPart transitive property for album–song structure.
+            - The bts:featuresMember property for modelling creative participation.

+    8.3 Speech Events

+        To capture BTS’s global influence through speeches, two major speech events at the United Nations were modelled:
+            - bts:UNGA2018Speech – an instance of bts:SpeechEvent, with:
+                -> bts:name = “UN General Assembly 2018 UNICEF Youth 2030 speech”
+                -> bts:eventDate = 2018-09-24
+            - bts:UNGA2021Speech – an instance of bts:SpeechEvent, with:
+                -> bts:name = “UN General Assembly 2021 SDG Moment speech”
+                -> bts:eventDate = 2021-09-20
+        The group instance bts:BTS is linked to these events via:
+            - bts:performedAt → bts:UNGA2018Speech, bts:UNGA2021Speech
+        This demonstrates the use of the bts:Event / bts:SpeechEvent hierarchy and provides concrete events that can be queried alongside donation and campaign data.

+    8.4 Awards

+        Several of BTS’s Billboard Music Awards were modelled as instances of bts:Award:
+            - bts:BBMAsTopSocialArtist2017
+            - bts:BBMAsTopSocialArtist2018
+            - bts:BBMAsTopSocialArtist2019
+        Each award instance includes:
+            - bts:name – the full award title.
+            - bts:awardYear – the year the award was received.
+        The group instance bts:BTS is linked to these awards by:
+            - bts:hasAward → each award instance.
+        This explicitly populates the bts:Award class and exercises the inverse relationship bts:hasAward / bts:awardedTo defined in the ontology.

+    8.5 Record Achievements

+        To represent some of BTS’s global records, the following instances of bts:RecordAchievement were added:
+            - bts:DNA_YouTube24hRecord – a record related to the “DNA” music video’s 24-hour view count
+            - bts:Butter_YouTube24hRecord – a record related to the “Butter” music video’s 24-hour view count.
+        Each record includes:
+            - bts:name – short description of the record.
+            - bts:recordValue – a textual summary of the achievement.
+        The record instances are linked to the relevant songs via:
+            - bts:hasRecord (e.g., bts:DNA bts:hasRecord bts:DNA_YouTube24hRecord).
+        These instances support queries about which releases are associated with notable global records, directly addressing the competency question about “records they have broken”.

+    8.6 Fan Project

+        To reflect the role of ARMY (the BTS fandom) in social impact, a representative fan-led project was included:
+            - bts:PurpleRibbonProject – an instance of bts:FanProject, with a bts:name describing the initiative.
+        This instance allows the knowledge graph to be extended in future with additional properties (e.g., associated social issues or organizations) and demonstrates that fan-organised activities are first-class citizens in the model, not just BTS-led actions.

+    8.7 Manual Instances and Uplifted Data

+        The manually created instances in bts-instances.ttl complement the uplifted donation data:
+            - Manual data populate key core entities (group, members, specific albums, speeches, awards, records).
+            - CSV+RML uplift populates a broad set of donation-related instances (donations, organizations, social issues, campaigns).
+        Together, they ensure that:
+            - There are well over 30 instance triples.
+            - At least one third of the instances are generated from CSV via RML, satisfying the assignment’s uplift requirement.
+            - The knowledge graph is rich enough to support the competency questions defined at the start of the project.